clemenssielaff/notf/pynotf/pynotf/scene.md

 The Scene takes its name from the "Scene Graph" that is inherit in many game engines or DCC tools.
 It is older than the Circuit in its conception but has now been delegated to serve "only" ownership and management functionality.
 The Scene is conceptually somewhat orthogonal to the Logic, but the Scene module depends on the Logic module and not the other way around.

-Basically, a Scene is a tree (which is technically a graph, but a Circuit is even more "graph-like", hence we dropped the "Graph" entire) of Widgets.
+Basically, a Scene is a tree of Widgets.
 There is one root Widget in a Scene, and like every other Widget, it can have 0-n children.
 Every Widget has a single parent that outlives it and cannot be changed.
-The Scene object itself is mostly used for reference and is otherwise just a container for the root Widget.
-Most of this document deals with the intricacies of Widget.
 When the Scene is removed, it will safely destroy all of the Widgets from the leaf Widgets up, meaning that the root is the last to go.

-A Scene owns a Circuit and manages it, you could say that the Scene is like a managed Circuit that allows the user to inject user-defined code at very specific places that are as expressive as possible while still being safe.
+A Scene owns a Circuit and manages it in a way that allows the user to inject user-defined code at very specific places that are as expressive as possible while still being safe.
 All modification of a Scene (and its Circuit) is confined to the Logic thread and is assumed to be single threaded.
 You can have parallel loops or similar approaches where they make sense, but they must operate on local data only.
+Much like Circuit Elements, the removal of Widget in the Scene is delayed until the end of an Event.

 # Quick Facts

 ## Scene
-- [ ] Owns the root of the Widget hierarchy and safely deletes it up on destruction.
+- [X] Owns the root of the Widget hierarchy and safely deletes it up on destruction.
-- [ ] Owns the Circuit that contains all Widgets' Circuit Elements (Input/Output Plugs and Properties).
+- [X] Owns the Circuit that contains all Widgets' Circuit Elements (Input/Output Plugs and Properties).
-- [ ] Keeps a queue of Widgets to delete after an event has finished.
+- [X] Keeps a queue of Widget.Handles to delete after an event has finished.
+- [X] Can create first-level Widgets that are direct children of the root.
+- [X] Can safely remove all expired Widgets, with children deleted before their parents.
+- [ ] Can find and return Widgets using absolute paths

 ## Widget
+- [X] Are constructed from a Widget.Type object
 - [ ] Have Input and Output Plugs
 - [ ] Have Properties
 - [ ] Have a state machine